 Due to our short and fast-paced season, the sooner you schedule your installation the better chance you’ll have to get your lights installed and choose a date that you prefer.
 Installations begin in early October and end in late December.
 Call for early season discounts.

 Sometimes.
-A large number of strands (for incandescent lights) would require a dedicated circuit.
 Texas Fireman Christmas Lighting will not be held responsible for inadequate, faulty, or overloaded electrical sources at the place of service.
-You may be required to provide electrical connection from inside the house or hire an electrician to ensure minimal electrical requirements.
+You may be required to provide electrical connection from inside the property or hire an electrician to ensure minimal electrical requirements.